 To ensure your emails are reaching the intended recipients, use one of the following approaches.

-To configure the SMTP server, see Configure an SMTP server for email notifications for more information.
+To configure an external SMTP server in Zuora, see External SMTP server for more information.
 If you use a third-party SMTP server, you can reach out to the vendor to get the setting details.
 SendGrid's integration documentation is provided as an example.

 yourcompanyname.com).
 The terminology used herein is from a DNS context.